 When Felix tells Calhoun about his last sight of Ralph, he sounds like a person who failed to see the signs of a future suicide.

-Calhoun: So what's with this Wreck-it joker?
+Calhoun: So what's with this Wreck-It joker, huh?
 Why'd he go AWOL?
 Felix: I wish I knew, Ma'am.
 He was acting all squirrely last night, going on about cake and medals, but I never thought he'd go Turbo.